-SR 303L (Bob Stump Memorial Freeway) is a major element of the MAG adopted RTPFP.
+SR 303L is a major element of the MAG adopted RTPFP.
 This segment of SR 303L accommodates traffic from the Maricopa Freeway (I-10) to the Black Canyon Freeway (I-17).
 SR 303L serves several west valley communities, including the Cities of Goodyear, Glendale, Surprise, Peoria and Phoenix, and portions of unincorporated Maricopa County.

 Maricopa County has been one of the fastest growing regions in the United States for many years.
 Projections predict the population of Maricopa County will increase by nearly 30 percent between 2020 and 2040.
 Several west valley communities rank among the fastest growing in the United States and this growth is contributing to increasing traffic congestion throughout the region, including along the SR 303L corridor, during the morning and evening peak travel periods.
-This background growth, along with the rapidly developing parcels north of the SR 303L between 43rd Avenue and west of 51st Avenue will further contribute to deteriorating traffic operational performance.
+This background growth, along with the rapidly developing Taiwan Semiconductor Manufacturing Corporation (TSMC) site generally located north of SR 303L to south of Dove Valley Road, and between 43rd Avenue and the Deadman Wash Tributary No. 2 (west of 51st Avenue) will further contribute to deteriorating traffic operational performance.
 Additional general-purpose lanes would increase the freeway capacity and help alleviate this increased traffic congestion.

 A construction project is currently underway on SR 303L between Happy Valley Parkway and Lake Pleasant Parkway that will add a third general purpose lane on SR 303L, toward the median, and will also construct the Jomax Road TI.
-The SR 303L Lake Pleasant Parkway to I-17 project would also add one additional general-purpose lane in each direction of travel, and includes potential implementation of direct-connecting ramps at the I-17/SR303L system interchange, which would be consistent with the SR 303L segments to the south, and would also continue the implementation of the overall system planned throughout the Regional Freeway System.
+The SR 303L Lake Pleasant Parkway to I-17 project would also add one additional general-purpose lane in each direction of travel and includes potential implementation of direct-connecting ramps at the I-17/SR303L system interchange, which would be consistent with the SR 303L segments to the south and would also continue the implementation of the overall system planned throughout the Regional Freeway System.